-Students in University East and Delo, McKay, Howell and Smiley halls take one of the board meal plans; the plans are optional for those residence halls with kitchen facilities.
-Laundry facilities are available in all residence halls.
+Students in University East and Delo, McKay, Howell, and Smiley halls take one of the board meal plans, the plans are optional for those residence halls with kitchen facilities.
+Laundry facilities are available in all the larger residence halls.

-If you need additional information or help in acquiring housing on or off campus, contact the University's Residence Life and Housing Office.
+If you need additional information or help in acquiring housing on or off campus, feel free to contact the University's Residence Life and Housing Office.

-The Arts at The University
+The Arts at the University